-As a result of the Reverse Stock Split, which was effective on September 21, 2021, every two shares of the Company's common stock issued and outstanding were automatically combined into one share of the Company's common stock, with the number of issued and outstanding shares reduced from 113,916,869 to 56,958,440.
-The Reverse Stock Split Amendment also provided that there was no change in the par value of \$0.001 per share as a result of the Reverse Stock Split.
-In addition, the Reverse Stock Split did not modify the rights or preferences of the Company's common stock.
+Effective on September 21, 2021, every two shares of the Company's common stock then issued and outstanding were automatically combined into one share of the Company's common stock, with the number of issued and outstanding shares reduced from 113,916,869 to 56,958,440.
+The reverse stock split amendment also provided that there was no change in the par value of \$0.001 per share as a result of the reverse stock split.
+In addition, the reverse stock split did not modify the rights or preferences of the Company's common stock.